BinayTripathi/ServiceVictoria-ChildrenInQueue/README.md

 *  A non-executable depedency jar which can be used by any type of spring boot application (So that this is independent of **envirornemnt**)

 >   For a problem as this the over all **design seems to be overkill** however the purpose of the solution is 2-fold
-*  Demonstrate an optimal and feasible solution
+*  Formulate an optimal and feasible solution to problem at hand.
-*  Demonstrate Design acumen and SpringBoot familiarity
+*  Demonstrate design acumen and SpringBoot familiarity

 ### Algorithm complexity
 >   Time complexity **O(nk)**